Morsifications and mutations: Quivers

 \section{Quivers}

-In this section, we quickly review the basic combinatorics of quiver mutations.
-We~refer the reader to~\cite{fwz, l.williams} for further details, examples, and motivation.
-For the purposes of this paper, we will not need the full generality of quivers with ``frozen'' vertices, just the simple setup described in Definition~\ref{def:mutations} below.
+\begin{definition} A \emph{quiver} is a finite directed graph.
+Oriented cycles of length~$1$ or~$2$ are not allowed.
+In other words, there must be no loops, and all arrows between a given pair of vertices must have the same direction.
+We do not distinguish between quivers (on the same vertex set) which differ by simultaneous reversal of the direction of all arrows. \end{definition}

-While quiver mutations play a fundamental role in the theory of cluster algebras, we will not rely on any results from this theory, such as for example the Laurent Phenomenon~\cite{ca1} or the finite type classification~\cite{ca2}.
-We~will however use the standard Dynkin diagram nomenclature, along with K.~Saito's notation for the extended affine exceptional types (cf.\ \cite[Section~12]{cats1}), to assign names to some of the quivers appearing in various examples, cf.\ Figure~\ref{fig:divides-quasihom}.
+We will not need a more general notion of quivers with ``frozen'' vertices, just the simple setup described in Definition~\ref{def:quivers}.

-\begin{definition} A \emph{quiver} is a finite directed graph without oriented cycles of length~$1$ or~$2$.
-In other words, no loops are allowed, and all arrows between a given pair of vertices must have the same direction.
-We do not distinguish between quivers (on the same vertex set) which differ by simultaneous reversal of the direction of all arrows.
+Throughout this paper, we use the standard Dynkin diagram nomenclature, along with K.~Saito's notation for the extended affine exceptional types (cf.\ \cite[Section~12]{cats1}), to assign names to some of the quivers appearing in various examples, cf.\ in particular Figure~\ref{fig:divides-quasihom}.